 Heat Map Rating C9.
-Increase the Meeting Per Diem Compensat ion Complexity: Medium Priority: Low Observation # Recommendation VTA's Enabling Act allows the Board establish compensation for members' attendance, not to exceed \$100 maximum for each meeting of the Board (including Standing and Ad Hoc Committees), and not exceeding a total of six days in any month, plus expenses, with no cap.
-C9 a).
-Increase the Board approved compensate amount.
-Establish an escalator provision, or exercise its judgment.
-Require a minimum on-time attendance and meetings, to be eligible for compensation. allow the Board to There has been no change in meeting compensation since the Act was passed in 1995.
+Increase the Meeting Per Diem Compensat Complexity: Medium Priority: Low Observation # Recommendation VTA's Enabling Act allows the Board establish compensation for members' attendance, not to exceed \$100 maximum for each meeting of the Board (including Standing and Ad Hoc Committees), and not exceeding a total of six days in any month, plus expenses, with no cap.
+C10 Increase the Board approved compensation Establish an escalator provision, or allow the judgment.
+Require a minimum on-time attendance and meetings, to be eligible for compensation. e Board to exercise its There has been no change in meeting compensation since the Act was passed in 1995.
 There is no escalation or inflationary clause specified in the Act.
 Also, the Administrative Code sets the number of days per month that may be reimbursed at five (vs. six).
 Amend the Enabling Act, and then revise the to parallel the revisions. e Administrative Code